tytydraco/yessleep/out/I_opened_an_envelope_something_slipped_under_my_door_and_now_I_wish_I_hadnt.md

 I even heard her open her front door and exclaim, "OH MY GOD!
 NO WAY!
 A RUG!
 FOR MY BEDDY!
 JUST WHAT I PRAYED FOR!"

-And just like that her buffalo steps were muffled enough to allow my life to return to some semblance of normalcy.
+And, just like that, her beyond support-beam busting, buffalo steps were muffled enough by the rug's plushness to allow my life to return to some semblance of normalcy.
 Except for the teeth grinding and stuff.
-But you try to give up a 41 year nicotine habit cold turkey and you see if you get up to your ears in no sleep too.
+But you try to give up a 41-year nicotine habit cold turkey and you see if you get up to your ears in no sleep too.

 But then the tap-tap-tapping began.
 Right outside my bedroom window.
 Sounded like a marble hitting the glass.
 And every time I got up to investigate it would stop.
 Tap-tap-tap.
 Plus I had that 3M plastic insulation over the window cause of the air conditioner and well, Brooklyn winter ain't exactly balmy.